itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

 5. The data is grouped into 5 different ranges of values called "classes" observed in this field.
 You can adjust the number of classes to have smaller or larger ranges, but **ideally you should have between 4-7 classes.** Too few and there isn’t enough detail; too many, and it’s hard to distinguish between them.

     There are many different "methods" for how to calculate the ranges of values.
-ArcGIS Pro usually defaults to “natural breaks”, which breaks up the data based on natural jumps in the data’s histogram.
+ArcGIS Pro usually defaults to “natural breaks", which breaks up the data based on natural jumps in the data’s histogram.
 But there are other methods as well such as quantile and equal interval that you will explore in a later assignment. **For now, leave it on natural breaks.**

 6. Click on the "template" point.
 This allows us to set the default color and symbol (circle, square, triangle, etc.) for the points.
 Look through the gallery of point styles.